qazwart/tnl/README.md

 Like gateways, after the `system:` string, you specify  various parameters using the same syntax used on the command line with parameters starting with one or two dashes followed by their value if a value (if there is one).
 Below is an example:

-    system: -name database -system 10.50.244.21
+    system: -name database -system db32dt01

-The system name you use is `database`, but it connects to the system with the IP address of `10.50.224.21`.
+The system name you use is `database`, but it connects to the system `db32dt01`.
 Once the gateway is started, you can log into `db32dt01` like this:

     $ tnl ssh database